notional-finance/contracts/README.md

 ## Security

-Our contracts have been audited by Open Zeppelin at this [commit hash](https://github.com/notional-finance/contracts/commit/beb78cbdba54d17e6d916d337ff1ee0ae2773179), however, the scope of the original audit did not cover additional features and a follow on audit is currently in progress.
-This is scheduled to complete on Dec 11.
+Our contracts have been audited by Open Zeppelin, read the report here: https://blog.openzeppelin.com/notional-audit/

 ### Bug Bounty